ENCCS/hpda-python/content/dask.rst

       ddf = filtered.to_dataframe(columns=['words'])
       ddf['words'].value_counts().compute()[:10]

-.. callout:: When to use a Dask bag
+.. callout:: When to use a Dask

-   There is no benefit from using a Dask bag on small datasets.
+   There is no benefit from using a Dask on small datasets.
 But imagine we were analysing a very large text file (all tweets in a year? a genome?).
 Dask provides both parallelisation and the ability to utilize RAM on multiple machines.